7 Kids Easter Activities that Tell the Resurrection Story

 🧂 Salt Dough Tomb

-Use salt dough to make a simple model of the hill and tomb where Jesus was buried—and show the stone rolled away on Easter Sunday.How to: • Mix all ingredients and knead.
-Add small amounts of water until the texture is right.• Shape the whole lump of play dough into a mountain.
-Leave an opening on one side into the "cave.'• Bake at 250 degrees for four to five hours.
+Use salt dough to make a simple model of the hill and tomb where Jesus was buried—and show the stone rolled away on Easter Sunday.Instructions: • Step 1: Mix all ingredients listed below and knead.
+Pro Tip: Add small amounts of water until the texture is right.• Step 2: Set aside a small amount of dough to use as the "rock" that is rolled away.• Step 3: Shape the rest of the salt dough into a mountain, creating an opening on one side into the "cave."• Step 4: Bake at 250 degrees F. for 4-5 hours.
 When cooled, color as desired with paint or markers.light, even in dark places.Talk about it: The tomb was sealed, but Jesus didn’t stay there.
 He rose—and now we can have life with Him!What you'll need:

 - 4 c. of Flour